GeminiDRSoftware/DRAGONS/geminidr/interactive/INTERACTIVE.md

 `get_widget()` on the `RegionEditor` after you make it to get a widget you can add to a bokeh layout.

+## TabsTurboInjector

+The `Tabs` in `bokeh` do a poor job of managing the DOM.
+If you have many tabs with content, it can drastically impair the performance.
+As a workaround, you can initialize your tabs using the provided `TabsTurboInjector` in the `interactive` module.
+First, you instantiate one of these helpers passing an empty bokeh `Tabs` to it to be managed.
+Then, instead of adding child tab `Panel`s to your `Tabs`, you call the injector's helper method to add the child with a passed title.

+A side effect of the injector is that, on tab changes, you'll get a momentary blank tab.

 ## Modules

 The top-level module is for the bokeh server and for custom UI elements and helpers.
 It